Audio4Linux/gst-plugin-jamesdsp/README.md

 # JamesDSP for Linux

 ### This repository is outdated.
 Please check https://github.com/Audio4Linux/JDSP4Linux for updates.
-The GStreamer plugin for libjamesdsp is now backed into the GUI.
+The GStreamer plugin for libjamesdsp is now baked into the GUI.

 ###### (OpenSource Version)